HridoyMnd/assignment_1_level_2/readme.md

 };

 ### Conclusion:
-We covered some essential TypeScript concepts — `enum`, `type` vs `interface`, `keyof`, union & intersection types, and type inference.
+We covered some essential TypeScript concepts — `enum`, `type` vs `interface`, `keyof`, `union` & `intersection types`, and `type inference`.
 These features can make your code safer, more readable, and maintainable.
 Keep experimenting and happy coding